 - Are the L&D initiatives still aligned with your business goals?

-- Are the materials improving employee performance or behavior as desired?
+- Are the materials improving employee performance or behaviour as desired?

 - Are investments and resources being used effectively?